Accounting for Debt Modifications

 The London Interbank Offered Rates (“LIBOR”) will be replaced with LIBOR beginning to sunset as of December 31, 2021, continuing through June 30, 2023.
 If current debt agreements reference LIBOR, it may require an amendment to reference another interest rate benchmark, such as the Secured Overnight Financing Rate (“SOFR”)-based interest rate.

 In response to this upcoming change, the FASB has provided temporary relief guidance companies can follow.
-In accordance with Accounting Standards Update No. 2020-04, Reference Rate Reform (“Topic 848”); Facilitation of the Effects of Reference Rate Reform on Financial Reporting, issued in March 2020, companies that modify their debt to transition from LIBOR to SOFR or another interest rate benchmark would not be required to consider the debt modification accounting guidance and could account for the modification prospectively by adjusting the effective interest rate.
-This relief is available for companies that have LIBOR (or other rates that are expected to be discontinued) through December 31, 2022.
-However, if other terms and conditions in the debt amendment are modified, other than the interest rate benchmark, this relief would not be available and companies will need to evaluate the full accounting guidance as summarized above.
+In accordance with Accounting Standards Update (“ASU”) No. 2020-04, Reference Rate Reform (“Topic 848”); Facilitation of the Effects of Reference Rate Reform on Financial Reporting, issued in March 2020, and ASU No. 2022-06, Reference Rate Reform (“Topic 848”), Deferral of the Sunset Date of Topic 848, issued in December 2022, companies that modify their debt to transition from LIBOR to SOFR or another interest rate benchmark would not be required to consider the debt modification accounting guidance and could account for the modification prospectively by adjusting the effective interest rate.
+This relief is available for companies that have LIBOR (or other rates that are expected to be discontinued) through December 31, 2024.
+However, if other terms and conditions in the debt amendment are modified, other than the interest rate benchmark, this relief would not be available, and companies will need to evaluate the full accounting guidance as summarized above.

 How Centri Can Help